teamdeeson/codex/docs/company-policies/anti-bribery-policy.md

 # Anti-bribery policy.

+_This policy applies to team members employed by Deeson Group Ltd and Deeson Publishing Ltd._

 Deeson is committed to implementing and enforcing effective systems to counter bribery.
 Therefore, it is Deeson’s policy to conduct all aspects of its business in an honest and ethical manner at all times.
 This policy applies to all individuals working for Deeson, including anyone providing services to Deeson, such as consultants or contractors.

 ## Policy aim.